john-hawkins/texturizer/docs/source/usage.rst

 You can import the texturize package within python and then make use of the SciKit Learn Compatible Transformer for your ML Pipeline.
-In the example below we initialise a TextTransform object that will generate the part of speech (pos), sentiment an topics indicator variables for any dataframe that has a column of text named 'TEXT_COL_NAME'
+In the example below we initialise a TextTransform object that will generate the literacy and topics indicator variables for any dataframe that has a column of text named 'TEXT_COL_NAME'

 .. code-block:: python

-    import texturizer as txzr
+    from texturizer.pipeline import TextTransform
+    from sklearn.linear_model import SGDClassifier
+    from sklearn.pipeline import Pipeline

-    textTransformer = txzr.TextTransform(['TEXT_COL_NAME'],['pos','sentiment','topics'])
+    pipeline = Pipeline([
+        ('texttransform', TextTransform(['TEXT_COL_NAME'],['literacy','topics']) ),
+        ('clf', SGDClassifier(loss='log') ),
+    ])

+Note that the transformer version of texturizer will remove the original text columns so that the resulting data set can be fed into an algorithm that requires numerical columns only.
+This means that if you need to do any other text feature engineering it be placed earlier in the pipeline.